Albertus Magnus College: we have faith in your future.

 The 500 students who attend the traditional undergraduate programs at Albertus come from many states as well as other countries.
 The highest percentage of students come from nearby New England states.

 The campus features facilities such as Bree Common, which houses classrooms, a Starbucks coffee bar, and an atrium and patio for student gatherings and studying.
 The Albertus campus is entirely wireless and offers multiple computer labs.

 Named for an alumna whose bequest is the largest unrestricted gift ever received by the College, the Shea Softball Complex is the newest addition to our campus.
 The Complex brings our women’s softball home games back to the heart of campus.

 As a member of the NCAA, the Albertus #FearlessFalcons compete at the Division III level.
-The College offers opportunities to participate in basketball, soccer, lacrosse, volleyball, tennis, golf, baseball, and softball.
-Women’s field hockey and swimming are anticipated for 2019.
+The College offers opportunities to participate in baseball, basketball, field hockey, golf, lacrosse, soccer, softball, tennis, and volleyball.
+Ice hockey and swimming/diving are anticipated for 2019.

 Over the past five years, Albertus student-athletes have earned five GNAC titles and have competed in five NCAA tournaments.

-Recently Albertus received a major National Science Foundation five-year grant for S-STEM (Scholarships in Science, Technology, Engineering, and Mathematics).
+Albertus recently received a major National Science Foundation five-year grant for S-STEM (Scholarships in Science, Technology, Engineering, and Mathematics).
 The first five STEM scholarships were awarded in 2017.
-In addition to the scholarships, the grant supports activities to increase the number of graduates who are prepared to enter the workplace or pursue graduate studies in one of the STEM fields.
+In addition to the scholarships, the grant supports activities to increase the number of graduates who are prepared to enter the workplace or pursue graduate studies in a STEM field.

 Albertus Magnus College strives to provide students with opportunities to reach their full potential and prepare for meaningful careers through experiential learning.
 Our students participate in practica, internships, service learning, faculty-mentored student research, field experiences, and student teaching.
 Students have the opportunity to study abroad through a number of programs.